piggie-hou/aria-examples/README.md

 - NodeJS application that contains:
     - A Mongo Database
     - A NodeJS Server
-    - A Javascript Application
+    - A JavaScript Application

 ## How to Execute this Blueprint

-### Pre-step 1: Start the vagrant box

-`vagrant up`

-### Pre-step 2: Prepare the vagrant box

-`sudo apt-get install python-dev gcc -y && wget https://bootstrap.pypa.io/get-pip.py && sudo python get-pip.py && sudo pip install virtualenvwrapper && virtualenv aria && source aria/bin/activate && pip install aria-tosca==0.6 && cd /vagrant`

 ### Step 1: Initialize

-`aria init -p local-blueprint.yaml`
+`aria init -p nodejs-application-local-blueprint.yaml`

 ### Step 1 Alternative: Initialize